taishi-i/awesome-ChatGPT-repositories/README.md

  * [GPT-Fathom](https://github.com/gpt-fathom/gpt-fathom) - GPT-Fathom is an open-source and reproducible LLM evaluation suite, benchmarking 10+ leading open-source and closed-source LLMs as well as OpenAI's earlier models on 20+ curated benchmarks under aligned settings.
  * [OpenCodeInterpreter](https://github.com/opencodeinterpreter/opencodeinterpreter) - OpenCodeInterpreter is a suite of open-source code generation systems aimed at bridging the gap between large language models and sophisticated proprietary systems like the GPT-4 Code Interpreter.
 It significantly enhances code generation capabilities by integrating execution and iterative refinement functionalities.
  * [flutter_chatgpt](https://github.com/wewehao/flutter_chatgpt) - Flutter ChatGPT APP.
 The chatgpt chat app implemented by flutter supports custom modes and contextual continuous dialogue.
 In addition, it supports admob advertisement configuration, accessing open screen advertisements, interstitial advertisements, Banner advertisements, etc.
+ * [ai00_server](https://github.com/ai00-x/ai00_server) - A localized open-source AI server that is better than ChatGPT.
+ * [CipherChat](https://github.com/robustnlp/cipherchat) - A framework to evaluate the generalization capability of safety alignment for LLMs

 ## Langchain